 What affects the size of the YEL contribution?

-The size of your YEL insurance contribution is affected by four factors: your YEL income, the insurance contribution percentage, the instalment months and whether you work as an entrepreneur for the first time.
+The size of your YEL insurance contribution is affected by four factors: your confirmed YEL income, the insurance contribution percentage, the instalment months and whether you work as an entrepreneur for the first time.

 Insurance contribution percentage

 The insurance contribution percentage is determined based on age.
 See more detailed information in the table above.

 The instalment months you select will impact the size of your YEL contribution.
 This means that the contribution will be either credited or debited with interest according to whether your payments focus on the early or late part of the year.
 The most advantageous option is to pay the contributions in a single instalment in January.
 However, at least half of the contributions must fall due before August.

 When you become self-employed for the first time, you will benefit from a reduction for new entrepreneurs in your YEL contribution for the first 48 months.
 The reduction is 22 per cent of the YEL contribution.

 You can deduct the YEL contributions in taxation